CNES/Pandora/docs/source/userguide/overview.rst

 Configuration file
 ******************
-The configuration file provides a list of parameters to Pandora so that the processing pipeline can run according to the parameters choosen by the user.
+The configuration file provides a list of parameters to Pandora so that the processing pipeline can run according to the parameters chosen by the user.

 Pandora works with JSON formatted data with the following nested structures.